 Taxable income is defined as the federal adjusted gross income, minus either the itemized or standard deductions.

 The income tax brackets in the state of Kentucky are fairly narrow, ranging from 2 percent for the lowest income workers to a high of 6 percent.
-But the income threshold for that highest level of taxation is very low.
-Workers in Kentucky who earn $8,000 or more pay 6 percent of their wages in the form of state taxes.
-That means a worker in Kentucky who earns $45,000 a year pays $2,700 in state income taxes.
+But the income threshold for the low levels of taxation is very low.
+Workers in Kentucky who earn $8,000 or more are in the 5.8 percent tax bracket of their wages in the form of state taxes.

 Residents and Non-Residents

 All residents of Kentucky who earn income are subject to the state income tax.
 In addition, any non-resident who earns money in Kentucky must also pay the state income tax.
 That means if an individual lives in Ohio but crosses the border to work in Kentucky, that individual is subject to taxation in Kentucky.
-Workers who live in one state and work in another should check with their employers to ensure that the proper amount of tax is withheld.
+Workers who live in one state and work in another should check with their employers to ensure that the proper amount of tax is withheld and figure out if their states have any reciprocal agreements that might reduce their tax.

 Residents of Kentucky must also pay federal income taxes, along with payroll taxes for Social Security and Medicare.
-The rate for Federal income tax varies along with adjusted gross income, from a low of 10 percent to a high of 35 percent for top earners.
+The rate for Federal income tax varies along with adjusted gross income, from a low of 10 percent to a high of 39.6 percent for top earners.
 Payroll taxes for Social Security are assessed at a flat rate, with 4.2 percent for Social Security and another 1.45 percent for Medicare.
 The 4.2 percent Social Security rate is slated to go back up to 6.2 percent in 2012 when the current tax cut deal expires.
 Depending on where they live, Kentucky residents may also be subject to local and county taxes.
-The average of those taxes is 0.76 percent.